-^{} The table below shows the fair values of foreign currency forward contract recorded in other assets (31 December 2019: other assets) together with their notional amounts.
+The table above shows the notional amounts of forward contracts.
 The notional amount, recorded gross, is the amount of a financial instrument's underlying asset or liability, reference rate and is the basis upon which changes in the value of financial instruments are measured.
 The notional amounts indicate the volume of transactions outstanding at the year end and are not indicative of the credit risk.